DaJaime/LIME_pneumonia_explain/README.md

 # LIME explain - classification of pneumonia case in chest x-ray
-Using of LIME to explain a convolutional neural network
+Using of LIME to explain a convolutional neural network.

 You can see the the tensorflow 2.0 model at : https://github.com/DaJaime/CNN_pneumonia_detection